bouwe77/bouwe77.github.io/content/pages/tech-talk-game-development.md

 ---

+## How about architecture, testing, ...?

+- A game isn’t necessarily only frontend

+- Backend for storing high scores

+- Web sockets for real time interactivity

+- Test automation on both front and back end

+---

 ## Fun

 When learning something new, especally in your own time, the most importan thing is it needs to be fun.